CodeWitchBella/netvr/netvr-dashboard/src/thesis-text/4-accuracy.md

 ![Quest 2 with 3D printed OptiTrack marker rig attached.](quest2-optitrack.png 'quest2-optitrack')

 :todo[maybe take a better picture?
-Maybe take a picture from leap motion showing the retroreflective markers.]
+Maybe take a picture from leap motion showing the retroreflective markers. Škoda že není černý, takhle se moc nedá vyfotit na světlém pozadí 😢]

 OptiTrack is set to track a group of markers as a rigid body to measure the drift.
 Then I started a simple application for logging the headset's position.
 To avoid _unintended_ headset sleep, I covered the presence sensor for the entire duration of the measurement.
 The data is then collected and analysed after the fact.